Wire report

 The deadly heat wave that’s set temperature records across western Europe for more than a week has shifted east to scorch Hungary, Romania and the Balkans.
 Budapest is expected to top 40C (104F) on Tuesday, according to models from the …

-coverage / Source report
+coverage / Wire report

-Get updates, inspect source trails, send records, share the canonical story, or support the reporting work from the reading page.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 The deadly heat wave that’s set temperature records across western Europe for more than a week has shifted east to scorch Hungary, Romania and the Balkans.
 Budapest is expected to top 40C (104F) on Tuesday, according to models from the …

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to Insurance Journal’s source item, Update: Temperature Records Fall as Extreme Heat Hits Eastern Europe, The deadly heat wave that’s set temperature records across western Europe for more than a week has shifted east to scorch Hungary, Romania and the Balkans.
+According to Insurance Journal’s linked item, Update: Temperature Records Fall as Extreme Heat Hits Eastern Europe, The deadly heat wave that’s set temperature records across western Europe for more than a week has shifted east to scorch Hungary, Romania and the Balkans.
 Budapest is expected to top 40C (104F) on Tuesday, according to models from the …

 Context